One of the common issues with window air conditioner units is leaking and dripping water.

 You’d be surprised how often this issue is.
 I would say every fourth air conditioner has dirty air filters.

-It blocks airflow over the evaporator coil which can get too cold and freeze in lower temperatures.
 Because of that, once the ice starts melting, it will drip water into the pan and overflood it.

 It’s easy to maintain them, so simply check your air filters at least every 90 days.